-New Mexico Tech has slightly different conduct procedures for resolving allegation of sexual misconduct for students and employees.
+New Mexico Tech's conduct procedures for resolving allegation of sexual misconduct against students is slightly different from those used to for employees.
 In these University conduct proceedings, both parties are allowed a support person present, such as an advisor, advocate or an attorney.
-The University utilizes the clear and convincing standard of the evidence as the evidentiary standard for resolving a complaint.
-The due process followed by NMT allows for an informal proceeding, a formal hearing, and an appeal process, if needed.
+The University utilizes the clear and convincing as the evidentiary standard for resolving a complaint of this policy.
+The due process followed by New Mexico Tech allows for an informal proceeding, a formal hearing, and an appeal process, if needed.
 The standard procedures are impartial and provide the opportunity for both the complainant and respondent to make statements, present witnesses, and evidence.
-Each party has the right to be notified of the outcome of any University disciplinary or conduct proceeding concerning a complaint, subject to the limitations of the New Mexico Government Data Practices Act, and to know any appeal procedures.
+Each party has the right to be notified of the outcome of any University disciplinary or conduct proceeding concerning a complaint, subject to the limitations of the New Mexico Government Data Practices Act, as well as be informed of any appeal procedures.
 Both parties have the right to disagree with the informal proceedings and request a formal hearing, and request an appeal of the formal hearing's decision regarding the violation and/or any associated sanctions.
 Any other potential violation of the University's Student Code of Conduct or Employee Handbook will be addressed separately from the sexual misconduct allegation.

-XII.
+XIII.
 FERPA

-The Family Educational Rights and Privacy Act (FERPA) protects students' educational records, including reports made to the Title IX Coordinator and disciplinary complaints.
+The Family Educational Rights and Privacy Act (FERPA) protect students' educational records, including reports made to the Title IX Coordinator and disciplinary complaints.
 FERPA prohibits the University from releasing these records to persons outside the institution without the student's consent except in response to a lawful subpoena or other special circumstances as required by law.
 As required by law and in compliance with the Department of Education, New Mexico Tech will notify both the complainant and respondent of sexual misconduct cases of University disciplinary proceedings and any sanctions imposed to either party.
+Details of some sanctions (e.g. private mature) may not be completely disclosed.